Aaron Hickey: International career

 In March 2022, after being left out of the under-21 squad, Hickey was included in the senior Scotland squad for the first time.
-He made his senior international debut on 24 March in a 1–1 draw with Poland.
+He made his senior international debut on 24 March in a 1–1 draw against Poland.

+Due to a hamstring injury suffered in October 2023, Hickey missed UEFA Euro 2024.
+Scotland manager Steve Clarke said in May 2025 that he was hopeful Hickey could recover in time for Scotland's friendlies against Iceland and Liechtenstein the following month, but Hickey was not called up.

+After returning to club play in August 2025 following injury, Hickey was recalled by Scotland for the first time in two years.
+Hickey said his long injury spell had made him stronger mentally.

 Style of play

-Primarily a left-back, Hickey can also play as a central midfielder, and also right-back and centre-back, and his "versatility is yet another key attribute".
+Hickey primarily played for Hearts as a left-back, although he can also play as a central midfielder, and also right-back and centre-back, and his "versatility is yet another key attribute".
+Hickey has been compared to fellow Scottish left-back Andy Robertson, although Hickey has played down the links.
+He mainly played for Bologna as an attacking left wing-back, and scored five goals during the 2021–22 Serie A season.
+Brentford have used him as either a right-back or right wing-back, Most of his appearances for Scotland have also been as a right-back or right wing-back.

 Former Hearts manager Craig Levein described Hickey by saying that "he's got really good defensive qualities but I don't know if he'll end up being a full-back, he might end up going back into midfield [...] he could be a fantastic holding midfielder with his great awareness of danger and his ability to get out of tight situations with the ball at his feet".
 Levein has also said that Hickey is shy, quiet, and reserved.

-Hearts captain Steven Naismith has praised Hickey's intelligence, while Hearts head coach Robbie Neilson praised his maturity, saying that "he's like a 24- or 25-year-old in an 18-year-old's body [...] he's very mature for his age, he's composed, has good physique, ticks all the boxes".
+Hearts captain Steven Naismith praised Hickey's intelligence, while Hearts head coach Robbie Neilson praised his maturity, saying that "he's like a 24- or 25-year-old in an 18-year-old's body [...] he's very mature for his age, he's composed, has good physique, ticks all the boxes".

-Hickey has been compared to fellow Scottish left-back Andy Robertson, although Hickey has played down the links.

 Personal life

 On 13 December 2020, he tested positive for COVID-19.

+Hickey is the cousin of Queen's Park midfielder Rocco Hickey-Fugaccia.